rxshabN/rxshabN/README.md

 ## 🗺️ My Journey:

 At VIT, my goal has been to challenge myself by exploring new areas of the tech industry, and this passion has driven me to continuously grow and adapt.
-Today, I specialize in Web Development, with a strong command of the MERN stack and expertise in automated deployment and testing.
-I’m proficient in programming languages like Python, C++, and Java, and I’m committed to deepening my knowledge of MERN full stack development and Data Structures & Algorithms.
+Today, I specialize in Web Development, with a strong command of full stack development and expertise in automated deployment and testing.
+I’m proficient in programming languages like Python, C++, and Java, and I’m committed to deepening my knowledge of full stack development and data structures & algorithms.

 ## 📜 Certificates: